The Average Cost of Marriage Counseling and is it Worth it?

 For some people, yes, counseling helps, in one source of statistics, 50% of couples end up maintaining their improved relationship two years on.
 That’s just one statistic, though, and you can find more here.

-But everyone’s situation is unique.
-YOUR situation is unique.
+But everyone’s situation is unique including YOUR OWN situation.
 It depends on the issues you’re facing in your relationship, how open and responsive you and your wife are in your sessions, and just how hard you both want to work towards an improved future together.

 The most important thing is to ACT NOW to get your marriage back on track.

 If your wife isn't as committed to the counseling as you, and your not sure if she will go.
-Or the price is a too much there is another option.
-A counselor with over 25 years experience has written a fantastic guide for people wanting to save their marriage.
+Or the price is too much and you can't afford it, there is another option.

 Best of luck in your situation.
 If you have any queries, questions or comments then please contact me here.